xhsu/LeaderMode/RESOURCE/README.md

 # Game Resource Pack
-You have to download the rest part from [AMX Version](https://github.com/ShingekiNoRex/CS1.6-LeaderMode)<br/>
+You have to download the rest part (especially SFX) from [AMX Version](https://github.com/ShingekiNoRex/CS1.6-LeaderMode).<br/>
 It is not the full version.
 Please be patient.
+As for the fonts, you will have to install them manually.